 The beautiful Blue Lagoon, Reykjavik, Iceland

-Before we left Canada for our European trip we had made an online reservation for 8:00 pm, and we were looking forward to this experience very much, and I must say that we were not disappointed.
+We had made an online reservation for 8:00 pm, and we were looking forward to this experience very much, and I must say that we were not disappointed.

 Blue Lagoon at dusk - around 11:00 pm

 For an additional $20 each, they would have supplied us with towels!
-We took our own towels from home and saved the money - we're Canadians of British and Dutch ancestry - we don't throw our money around!
+We took our own towels from home and saved the money - we're Canadians of British and Dutch ancestry and we don't throw our money around!

 We had decided not to arrange hotel accommodation for night seven of our visit to Iceland because our flights left very early the next morning.